How to use the if-else blade condition if else in Laravel?

-Laravel framework allows us to use blade directives in the Laravel blade files.
-This Laravel built-in and customized blade directives greatly simplify coding logic and help write simple and clean code.
-There are many blade directives handling loops and conditional statements.
-For example, we can use the if else blade condition to handle if-else conditional statements in Laravel.
-It will allow to conditional display content based on the conditions.
+We can use blade directives in Laravel blade files.
+These are built-in and customized blade directives that greatly simplify implementation and coding logic.
+They enable us to write short, simple, and clean code.
+There are various blade directives to handle loops and conditional statements.
+For instance, the if else blade condition, to handle conditional cases can be used with the @if @else blade directive in Laravel.
+We can use it to conditionally display or load content based in Laravel views.

-A pretty straightforward and simple approach similar to the standard use of the conditional statement.
-We use the if and else blocks starting with an ‘@’ denoting it as a blade directive.
+Let’s look over a pretty straightforward approach similar to the standard one for a conditional statement.
+We will use the if and else blocks starting with an ‘@’ that denotes it as a blade directive.

 @if($user->status =='active')